 - 1/4 teaspoon Tabasco sauce

 Drain the beans, reserving the water in which they soaked.
-Measure the water and add enough additional water to make eight cups.
+Measure the water and add enough additional water to total 8 cups.

 Remove the ham hocks.
 When they are cool enough to handle, remove and discard the skin, fat, bones and gristle.
 Shred the meat and return it to the beans.
-(You need the hocks for flavor during the cooking, but effort/reward ratio for taking the edible meat off the hocks is between you and your conscience.
-One benefit of skipping this step is that the finished product is "vegetarian," if like some folks I know [Hi, mom!] your definition of "vegetarian" is "no big pieces of meat." ) Remove the bay leaves.
+Remove the bay leaves.
 Add the cayenne pepper and Tabasco.
 Serve with white rice and top with diced white onions, if desired.